AhmedElhemaly/Customer-Manager/README.md

 # Customer-Manager
-Web application that enable user to create delete update and search for customer in organized way using J2EE, Spring MVC, Hibernate, Spring Data
+Web application that enable user to create delete update and search for customer in organized way using :<br/>
+J2EE<br/>
+Spring MVC<br/>
+Hibernate<br/>
+Spring Data